Version Date: January 2020

 5.5 Reinstatement of Suspended Participants

 This standard describes the essential elements of a harmonized state-level systems approach to nursery certification (SANC) program within the United States.
-It outlines the responsibilities of state certification agencies and of nursery and greenhouse facilities participating in a SANC program.
-The SANC program is designed to address nursery certification of plants moving intra- or interstate.
-The goal of this standard is to facilitate implementation of a risk-based nursery and greenhouse certification system utilizing existing state authorities and programs to enhance uniformity, increase efficiency and reduce pest distribution through the nursery supply chain.
+It outlines the responsibilities of state certifying authority and of nursery and greenhouse facilities participating in a SANC program.
+The SANC program is designed to provide certification of nursery stock and greenhouse plants moving intrastate or interstate.
+The goal of this standard is to facilitate implementation of a risk-based nursery and greenhouse certification system utilizing existing state authorities and programs to increase efficiency and reduce pest distribution through the nursery supply chain.

 IPPC Standard, ISPM 36, “Integrated Measures for Plants for Planting” (2012)

 NAPPO Standard, RSPM24, “Integrated Pest Risk Management Measures for the Importation of Plants for Planting into NAPPO Member Countries” (2005)

 1.0 GENERAL REQUIREMENTS

 1.1 Authority.
 All authority for certification under the SANC program is granted through individual state statutes and state regulations, and authorities granted through federal cooperative agreements.

 1.2 Eligible Plants.
 All plants regulated under the state nursery law of the originating and/or receiving state are eligible for certification under this standard.

 1.3 Regulated Pests.
 All state and federally regulated plant pests are also regulated pests under the SANC program.
 Entities participating in the SANC program are required to comply with pest and plant import regulations for the states in which they produce and to which they ship their products.

 1.4 Eligible Entities.
 Nursery or greenhouse facilities in all states and territories of the United States must be in good regulatory standing to be eligible to apply for participation in the SANC program.